 Hepatorenal syndrome is classified into two different types.

 Type I is a rapidly progressive disease that leads to kidney failure, while type II does not have a rapid course and progresses slowly for weeks or months.

 Although the syndrome occurs in individuals with liver disease, the exact cause is unknown.
 Researchers have observed that blood circulation is abnormal in patients with hepatorenal syndrome.

 The arteries that circulate oxygenated blood from the lungs to the rest of the body (systemic circulation) widen in contrast to the streets of the kidney, which narrow, causing a decrease in blood flow through the kidney.

 This syndrome occurs when there is a decrease in renal function in an individual with a severe liver disorder.
 Because the elimination of urine from the body is scarce, the nitrogenous waste products pile up in the bloodstream.

 The disorder occurs on average in 1 in 10 patients in the hospital due to liver failure.

 This leads to kidney failure in people with:

 Risk factors include:

-- Alternating blood pressure, which changes depending on the person’s position (orthostatic hypotension).
+- Depending on the person’s position (orthostatic hypotension).